mitchelllisle/data-privacy-papers/README.md

 efficient PPRL method based on a secure 3-party computation (MPC) framework.
 Our approach allows multiple parties to compute linkage results without exposing their private inputs and significantly improves the speed of linkage process compared to existing privacy-preserving solutions.
-Results: We demonstrated that our method preserves the linkage quality of the state-of-the-art PPRL method while achieving up to 14 times faster performance.
+We demonstrated that our method preserves the linkage quality of the state-of-the-art PPRL method while achieving up to 14 times faster performance.
 For example, linking a record against a database of 10,000 records takes just 8.74 seconds in a realistic network with 700 Mbps bandwidth and 60 ms latency.
 Even on a slower internet connection with 100 Mbps bandwidth and 60 ms latency, the linkage completes in 28 seconds, highlighting the scalability and efficiency of our solution.</p>
   </details>
 </div>